George Armistead: Death and legacy

-Following the battle, Armistead was soon promoted to the rank of lieutenant colonel.
-Much weakened by the arduous preparations for the battle, he died at age 38, only three years later; according to historian Benson Lossing, "the tax upon his nervous system during that bombardment left him with a disease of the heart ... on the 25 of April, 1818 he expired, at the age of thirty eight years."
-His funeral procession was described as "immense" and his name was immortalized by the construction of a marble monument which overlooks the city.
+Following the battle, Armistead was soon promoted to the rank of lieutenant colonel, but was much weakened by the arduous preparations for the battle.
+He died at age 38, while still in command at Ft.
+McHenry only three years later.
+Historian Benson Lossing, wrote "the tax upon his nervous system during that bombardment left him with a disease of the heart ... on the 25 of April, 1818 he expired, at the age of thirty eight years."
+His funeral procession was described as "immense".
+He buried in the graveyard of Old St. Paul's Church in Baltimore.
+Baltimore constructed a marble monument which overlooks the city mentioning his role in the defense of Fort McHenry, and which with a later-erected building across from the Baltimore City Hall define a plaza near the harbor.